Cpsr123/Relationships-Sensitive-Persona-Chat/README.md

 {"author_name":
     [
         {
-            "Example": "1789",   ※ID
+            "Example": "1789",   % ID
-            "author/0": "Raiichu_LoL",　※speaker of the previous utterance of the current utterance "context_author": "Lee1100",　※speaker of the current utterance "context_created_utc": "1535770782",
+            "author/0": "Raiichu_LoL",　% Speaker of the previous utterance of the current utterance "context_author": "Lee1100",　% Speaker of the current utterance "context_created_utc": "1535770782",
             "created_utc/0": "1535770504",
-            "response_author": "OrangeAndBlack",　※Responder
+            "response_author": "OrangeAndBlack",　% Responder
             "response_created_utc": "1535804229",
             "selftext": "",
             "subreddit": "nfl",
             "thread_id": "9bzqj9",
             "title": "[Trotter] Can’t believe the Raiders would be crazy enough to seriously consider trading Mack, but I’m hearing offers are coming in and they’re weighing them.
 Strange considering people in org call Mack their best player.
 Not best defensive player.
 But player.
 Period."
             "context/0": "This feels like Odell all over again.
-The regular season needs to start ASAP.", 　※ The previous utterance of the current utterance
+The regular season needs to start ASAP.",  % The previous utterance of the current utterance
-            "Context": "It's impossible at the moment, but can you imagine him on the Eagles with their D-Line?",   ※ Current utterance
+            "Context": "It's impossible at the moment, but can you imagine him on the Eagles with their D-Line?",   % Current utterance
             "Response": "I can, but I want to be able to afford Wentz in 3 years..."
         }
     ]